Municipal Elections

 When are Municipal Elections Held?

 Municipal elections are generally held every 4 years.
 Rural Municipalities hold elections every 2 years but only elect half the local council at each election.
 Councillors still serve for 4 years.
-Except for resort areas, elections are held in October.
-In resort areas they are held in July.

 - 18 years old